System: Mega Drive

 The Retro Looney Verdict

-Gunstar Heroes on the Mega Drive is like a chip butty with dynamite drizzle: explosive, eccentric, and eternally entertaining, blending run-‘n’-gun genius with sibling synergy that scorched the charts.
-It’s the blueprint for bullet-hell bliss that still outguns the genre.
-Aye, the boss drags and fusion fumbles can fizzle your fuse, but that’s like moaning your bonfire’s got sparks.
-Ignite it for a retro rumble that’ll leave you cheering like a liberated POW.
+Gunstar Heroes on the Mega Drive is like a chip butty with dynamite drizzle: explosive, eccentric, and endlessly entertaining.
+It blends run-n-gun brilliance with sibling synergy to craft a genre-defining classic.
+Sure, the boss marathons and weapon fumbles can fizzle your fuse, but that’s like grumbling that your bonfire has sparks.
+Fire this one up for a retro rumble that’ll leave you cheering like a liberated POW.